rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 7

 ### subcategories_master
-- Used by modules: db_utils, masters_crud, masters_common, blending, purchase
+- Used by modules: purchase, masters_common, masters_crud, db_utils, blending
 - Files: 5
 - Functions using this table:
   - get_oil_types_for_blending in puvi-backend/puvi-backend-main/modules/blending.py